Subscribe to my YouTube Channel (Regular Surf Travel Videos)

 The Heat

 As you’d expect, the heat in Costa Rica is intense.
-At the best of times, you’ll want to avoid surfing in Costa Rica between 1-3, at least not without a thick layer of zinc and sun hat.
-But throw in some scorching black sand, and even getting in the water at midday is comparable to running over hot coals at noon!
+At the best of times, you’ll want to avoid surfing in Costa Rica between 1-3, at least not without a thick layer of zinc and a sun hat.
+But throwing in some scorching black sand, and even getting in the water at midday is comparable to running over hot coals at noon!

 Crowds